Nautical Knots

 How To Tie A Running Bowline Knot

-Knowing how to tie a Running Bowline Knot should be second nature to most boaters.
-It’s an incredibly useful knot with so many practical applications.
-The Running Bowline is mentioned in the Ashley Book Of Knots (#1117) and is described as an essential knot that can create a noose that won’t bind or easily slip…
+The Running Bowline Knot is a versatile noose-type knot known to most boaters It’s an incredibly useful knot based on the common bowline with many practical applications.
+The Running Bowline is found in the Ashley Book Of Knots (#1117) and is described as an essential knot that can create a noose that won’t bind or…

 How To Tie A Soft Shackle Knot